nickpalenchar/nickpalenchar/blog/content/digital-minimalism.md

 ## The Main Tenets of Digital Minimalism

-**Be Intentional**.
-Use technology only when it aligns with your values and goals.
+{% highlight text="Be Intentional" /%} Use technology only when it aligns with your values and goals.
 Don’t let tech use be passive or habitual.

 **Declutter Ruthlessly**.
 Identify apps, platforms, and tools that don’t serve you, and remove them.
 Less is more.